hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 * For the Attribute:
 	*   *Name* - This field is the name of the Attribute you want to pass into the Event.
 In your case this will be *Score*.
 	*   *Short Code* – This is the reference you'll be using to pass in an Attribute into the Event from Unity.
 In your case this will be *SCORE*.
-	*   *Data Type* – The type of data being passed in - String, Integer, JSON.
-In your case, select *Integer*.
+	*   *Data Type* – The type of data being passed in - String, Number, JSON.
+In your case, select *Number*.
 	*   *Default Value* – This would be the default value that would be used for this Event Attribute if it’s not passed into the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) , that is, a score of zero would be the default.
 	*   *Default Aggregation Type* – This determines how values are tracked in the Running Totals.
 In your case you want the score to record the *Maximum*, which means the Leaderboard will only record the player’s highest score.
 If a player submits a lower score to the board, it will not be recorded.

 ![](img/UT/15.png)

 ## Creating the Leaderboard